You run a business that you love. You deliver amazing results to your customers. They rave about your business to their friends.

 An example of a low-cost introductory offer will be a $49 teeth whitening + exam + X-rays.
 There is value-packed in the offer and an opportunity to upsell additional services later.

-If you are absolutely determined to go with a FREE offer, give away a product that does not require your time (for example, a Home Repair Evaluation Checklist).
+If you are determined to go with a FREE offer, give away a product that does not require your time (for example, a Home Repair Evaluation Checklist).

 Step 6 – Create a landing page showcasing your special offer